Archives

 Sandra Wall designed two different rug patterns for the auditoriums.

-Hand-drawn patterns and a burst of color at the Capitol theater
+Hand-drawn patterns and a burst of colour at the Capitol theater

 Inside the auditoriums, Tengbom’s interior design architect Sandra Wall designed two different rug patterns to give the otherwise dark theater a strong identity.
 One auditorium features a rug framed by a prism pattern, reminiscent of projector lights.
 The other showcases a majestic blue floral pattern that echoes the design of the arch in the auditorium.